tr3ck3r/linklight/exercises/networking_selfpaced/exercises/2-2-restore/README.md

 # Exercise 2.2 - Using Ansible to restore the backed up configuration

->WARNING, the following examples do not work in the configuration; there is a need to tweak things which has not been figured out yet.
+>WARNING, there are some examples below which do not work.
+There is a need to tweak things which has not been figured out yet.
+Section 1 works, Section 2 does not.
+## Section 1 - U

+## Section 2 - Using SCP
 In the previous lab you learned how to backup the configuration of the 4 cisco routers.
 In this lab you will learn how to restore the configuration.
 The backups had been saved into a local directory called `backup`.